SmushyTaco/embedded-postgres/README.md

 ### Process [/tmp/embedded-pg/PG-XYZ/bin/initdb, ...] failed

-Check the console output for an `initdb: cannot be run as root` message.
-If the error is present, try to upgrade to a newer version of the library (1.2.8+), or ensure the build process to be running as a non-root user.

-If the error is not present, try to clean up the `/tmp/embedded-pg/PG-XYZ` directory containing temporary binaries of the embedded database.
+Try to clean up the `/tmp/embedded-pg/PG-XYZ` directory containing temporary binaries of the embedded database.

 ### Running tests on Windows does not work